SGO1910 – Introduction to Geographical Information Systems (GIS)

 Geographical Information Systems (GIS) is a computer system designed to collect, manage, edit, analyze and present spatial information.
-This course introduces the basic concepts in mapping and GIS that will enable the students to make use of the system to study social phenomena.
+This course introduces the basic concepts and methods in mapping, spatial analysis, and GIS.
+It enables the students to make use of GIS software to study social phenomena.
 It encourages students to think both spatially and critically.

 The following concepts are covered:

-The course is composed of lectures and seminars in a computer lab.
+The course is composed of lectures and seminars.

 The lectures are structured into four parts:

-A series of seminars will enable the students to make practical use of GIS with hands-on experience.
-Throughout the course, students learn how to develop spatial research questions and how to conduct spatial analysis using ESRI ArcGIS software and different open-source alternatives.
+A series of seminar exercises will enable the students to make practical use of GIS with hands-on experience.
+Throughout the course, students learn how to develop spatial research questions and how to conduct spatial analysis using ESRI ArcGIS Pro software and different open-source alternatives.
 A group project will integrate the concepts covered in the lectures with experience from the seminars to explore a current research question.

 The students will: